10 Top-Rated Attractions & Things to Do in Grand Rapids, MN

-As a gateway to the Northwoods of Minnesota, Grand Rapids offers a healthy dose of culture, recreation, and community that can only be found in this region of the country.
+Grand Rapids is a gateway to the Northwoods of Minnesota.
+It offers a healthy dose of culture, tourist attractions, and things to do that feel unique to this region of the country.

 During the summer months, popular activities include pedaling along the Mesabi State Trail or learning about the environment at the Forest History Center.
 The winter months offer blood-pumping things to do like cross-country skiing at the American Legion Memorial Park.

 For the quickest escape to nature, the Edge of the Wilderness Scenic Byway begins in Grand Rapids and heads north into the Chippewa National Forest.
-Lending access to hundreds of bodies of water and endless acres of beautiful forest, the scenic byway also connects with campgrounds, lodges, and places of historical interest like the Joyce Estate.
-For those that like the outdoors, the wilderness is easy to find in Grand Rapids.
+The scenic byway lends access to hundreds of bodies of water and endless acres of beautiful forest.
+It also connects with campgrounds, lodges, and plenty of sightseeing opportunities.

-Discover more places to visit in this Minnesota town with our list of the top attractions in Grand Rapids.
+Explore this Minnesota town with our list of the top attractions and things to do in Grand Rapids.

 Forest History Center

-Focusing on the past, present, and future relationship with the forest in Northern Minnesota, the Forest History Center provides hands-on learning and outdoor education for the whole family to enjoy.
+The Forest History Center focuses on the past, present, and future relationship with the forest in Northern Minnesota.
+It provides hands-on learning and outdoor education for the whole family to enjoy.
 Exhibits range from an immersive 1900s-era logging camp to a 100-foot fire tower.
 Visitors of the Forest History Center don't just learn about the history of the forest, they see it for themselves.

 Other popular things to do at the Forest History Center include boarding a floating cook shack, known as a wanigan, and learning about forest fires in a reconstructed 1930s Minnesota Forest Service patrol cabin.